chashkovdaniil/tmd-editor/README.md

 # tmd-editor

-**A plugin for Obsidian to manage and edit workout .tmd files in a convenient custom interface.**
+**A plugin to manage and edit workout .tmd files in a convenient custom interface.**

 ---